-Four years after the end of large-scale military operations against ISIL, the humanitarian context in Iraq remains fragile, characterized by protracted internal displacement; eroded national social cohesion; extensive explosive ordnance contamination; and incomplete rehabilitation of housing, basic services and livelihoods opportunities.
-Over 2.5 million people are still in need as a result of the ISIL conflict, with over 900 thousand people in acute need, reaching extreme and catastrophic levels.
+Four years after the end of large-scale military operations against non-state armed groups, the humanitarian context in Iraq remains fragile, characterised by protracted internal displacement; eroded national social cohesion; extensive explosive ordnance contamination; and incomplete rehabilitation of housing, basic services and livelihoods opportunities.
+Over 2.5 million people are still in need as a result of the conflict, with over 900 thousand people in acute need, reaching extreme and catastrophic levels.

 In order to reinforce and rebuild basic services, ACTED implemented eight Quick Impact Projects (QIPs) in 2022 through a Cash for Work approach.
 The QIPs were implemented in the Ninewa governorate across Sinjar, Tel Afar and Mosul districts.